agersant/polaris/README.md

 # Documentation

 The Polaris server API is documented [here](https://agersant.github.io/polaris/swagger/).
+Please note that this Swagger page does not point to any live Polaris server so the `Try it out!` buttons are not expected to work.

 Feel free to open Github issues (or Pull Requests) if clarifications are needed.